Last Updated 17 August 2021

 It is unlawful to encourage, assist or support a person in committing an act that is unlawful, including provision of financial assistance to a person (s 17(b) Racial Discrimination Act).

 Affirmative action taken to advance the position of disadvantaged groups is not prohibited.
-Article 2 of the International Convention on the Elimination of all Forms of Racial Discrimination provides that such affirmative action is not to be defined as discrimination for the purpose of this area of law.
+Article 2 of the Race Convention provides that affirmative action is not discrimination for the purpose of this area of law.